carlospadron/spatial_knn/README.md

 	- the data does not fit the memory
 	- you plan to use many other tables already present in the database
 	- you plan to write complex queries
+- Snowflake (PAID SERVICE)
+	- all the reasons from SQL point
+	- you want a very fast result or your data is massive
+	- you are also happy with rewriting your query to fit Snowflake SQL standards
 - Redshift (PAID SERVICE)
 	- all the reasons from SQL point
 	- you want a very fast result or your data is massive